Posted: January 25, 2020 at 8:13 am

 What is a Haggis?

-Haggis is one of the many delicacies in Scotland.
-Haggis is not in fact a little animal, but a mix of oats, meats and spices traditionally boiled in the stomach of a sheep.
+Haggis is not in fact a little animal, but a mix of oats, meats and spices traditionally boiled in the stomach of a sheep, this is one of the many culinary delicacies from Scotland.
 Exactly what is in a Haggis is a commonly asked question, sometimes it’s best not to ask.
-If you are intrigued then we recommend you ask the experts over at Macsweens, they have a way with words that will make you drool.
+If you are still curious then we recommend you ask the experts over at Macsweens, they have a way with words that will make you drool.

 What do you mean by ‘Address the Haggis?’